-Pupil Premium Grant report for 2017-18 and barriers to learning at Temple Mill in the documents section at the foot of the page
+Pupil Premium Grant report for 2017-18 and barriers to learning at Temple Mill and the proposed expenditure for 2018-19 can be accessed in the documents section at the foot of this page

 PUPIL PREMIUM REPORTING TO PARENTS